pzembrod/cc64/Runtime-libs.md

   - Arithmetically shifts left a/x by y bits.
 - jmp shr
   - Arithmetically shifts right a/x by y bits.
+- jmp (fastcallptr)
+  - Similar to jmp (zp) above, this is used to emulate `jsr (fastcallptr)`. `fastcallptr` is the uppermost static variable, living at `statics_last` - 2.
+Code for calling `_fastcall` functions via function pointer write the function address directly to this address, and then, after evaluating the one parameter, call the function by a jsr to this jumplist routine.
+- jmp jmpviastack
+  - This routine is used if `_fastcall` function calls via function pointer are nested, i.e. after storing the address of a function to `fastcallptr`, the param evaluation again contains a call via a `_fastcall` function pointer.
+Since now `fastcallptr` is already occupied, the compiled code pushes the function pointer value onto the stack and does a jsr to this jumplist routine.
+  This routine pulls the return address off the stack, stashes it away, pulls the function pointer value off the stack and stores it in `tmp_zp2`, retrieves the returns address and pushes it onto the stack again, and then calls the function via `jmp (tmp_zp2)`.

 The jumplist may be positioned anywhere in the library.